-There is a difference between isolation and solitude and isolation is often unwanted time alone which sometimes creates anxiety and distress.
-Solitude is time alone which doesn’t necessarily stem from being or feeling isolated but often relates to a choice made to seek time alone.
-Jesus sought solitude in order to remain connected to God and to remain in communication with God.
+There is a difference between isolation and solitude.
+Isolation is unwanted time alone, which sometimes creates anxiety and distress.
+Solitude however, is time alone which does not necessarily stem from being or feeling isolated.
+This often relates to a choice made to seek time alone.
+Jesus sought solitude, in order to remain connected to God and to remain in communication with God.

-Jesus fasted for forty days after being led by spirit into the wilderness.
-He was tested by the Devil and then strengthened by angels who ministered to him.
-Matthew 4:1-11 Notice that Jesus’s fast started after his baptism by John in the Jordon river and just before John’s arrest and the start of Jesus’s ministry.
+Jesus fasted for forty days, after he was led by the spirit into the wilderness.
+He was tempted by the Devil and then strengthened by angels who ministered to him (Matthew 4:1-11).
+Notice that Jesus’s fast started after his baptism by John, in the Jordon river.
+This was just before John’s arrest and the start of Jesus’s ministry.

-What can we learn from the solace and solitude which Moses and Jesus experienced in preparation for ministry and events that changed bible history.
-Their time alone and in the presence of God gave them insight and revelation knowledge to lead the world closer to God.
+What can we learn from the solace and solitude, which Moses and Jesus experienced, in preparation for ministry and events that changed bible history.
+Their time alone in the presence of God, gave them insight and revelation knowledge to lead the world closer to God.

-On Sunday we celebrated Pentecost Sunday and the background of the Pentecostal movement stemmed from the 1906 Azusa Street Revival led by William J. Seymour who was the son of a former slave.
-Seymour had revelation about the work of the Holy Spirit and speaking in tongues and along with seven men waited on God in Bonnie Brea Street.
+Every year, we celebrate Pentecost Sunday in June.
+The background of the Pentecostal movement, stemmed from the 1906 Azusa Street Revival, led by William J. Seymour.
+He was the son of a former slave.
+Seymour had a revelation about the work of the Holy Spirit and speaking in tongues.
+He along with seven men waited on God in Bonnie Brea Street.
 The men were knocked from their seats by a bolt of lightning and spoke in other tongues.
-This movement attracted people from all races, nationalities and cultural backgrounds who were moved by the power of the Holy Spirit and which brought about unity in the church.
+This movement attracted people from all races, nationalities and cultural backgrounds who were moved by the power of the Holy Spirit.
+This movement brought about revival and unity in the church.

-There is a lot happening globally which is heartbreaking and sad to watch and see how the enemy has used differences to create division and segregation.
-I believe that God can transform the current happenings into a major move of God to bring about unity and revival.
+There is a lot happening globally which is heartbreaking and sad to watch and see.
+The enemy has used differences, to create division and segregation in our church.
+I believe that God can transform the current happenings, into a major move of God to bring about unity and revival.

-We have to come away from the daily happenings to wait on God and to pray and ask for his outpouring.
+We have to come away from the daily happenings, to wait on God, to pray and ask for his outpouring.
 We need to hear God speak amidst the roar of anger, frustration and hurt.
-We could be on the brink of a significant move of God but God needs intercessors and men and women who will watch and pray for a revival.
-We have to stay tuned to what the Holy Spirit is saying to the church because God is changing our world.
+We could be on the brink of a significant move of God, but God needs intercessors and men and women who will watch and pray for a revival.
+We have to stay tuned, to what the Holy Spirit is saying to the church, because God is changing our world.